openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Relationship between the Credential Issuer Identifier in the Metadata and the Issuer Identifier in the Issued Credential

 The Credential Issuer Identifier is always a URL using the `https` scheme, as defined in (#credential-issuer-identifier).
-Depending on the Credential Format, the issuer identifier in the issued Credential may not be a URL using the `https` scheme.
+Depending on the Credential Format, the Issuer identifier in the issued Credential may not be a URL using the `https` scheme.
 Some other forms that it can take are a DID included in the `issuer` property in a [@VC_DATA] format, or the `Subject` value of the document signer certificate included in the `x5chain` element in an [@ISO.18013-5] format.

 When the Issuer identifier in the issued Credential is a DID, a non-exhaustive list of mechanisms the Credential Issuer MAY use to bind to the Credential Issuer Identifier is as follows: